 What Makes a Contract Legally Binding?

 For a legally binding contract, Texas law requires specific conditions.
-Under the state’s law, the following requirements are requirements of a valid contract:
+Under the state’s law, the following are requirements of a valid contract:

 Acceptance in strict adherence to the terms of the offer;